Azure-Samples/digital-twins-explorer/README.md

 To upload a model, click on the *Upload a model* button and select one more JSON-formatted model files when prompted.

 For each model, you can:
-1. **Delete**: remove the definition from your ADT environment.
+1. **Delete**: remove the definition from your Azure Digital Twins environment.
 1. **View**: see the raw JSON definition of the model.
-1. **Create a new twin**: create a new instance of the model as a twin in the ADT environment.
+1. **Create a new twin**: create a new instance of the model as a twin in the Azure Digital Twins environment.
 No properties are set as part of this process (aside from name).

 The models shown in the example screenshot are available in the `examples` folder in this repository (`client/examples`).

 ### Creating Twins and Relationships

-You can create twins and relationships in adt-explorer.
+You can create twins and relationships in Azure Digital Twins explorer.
 To create more than a few individual twins and relationships, you will probably want to use the **import** feature described below.

 * To create a twin instance, use the (+) button in any of the model items in the model list.
 A dialog will open, prompting you for the desired name of the new instance.
 The name must be unique.